ARadRareness/mcp-registry/readme.md

 - Health monitoring of registered servers
 - Unified access to tools across all registered servers

-FastMCP-HTTP is a Python package that provides a HTTP REST client-server solution for MCP.
+FastMCP-HTTP is a Python package that provides an HTTP REST client-server solution for MCP.
 It offers a unified interface for accessing tools, prompts and resources through HTTP endpoints.

 # Components